Irish Champion Hurdle Preview: Tips, Betting Offers and Odds, Leopardstown, 2nd February 2019

 The Irish Champion Hurdle is one of the first major races in the calendar year for jumps fans.
 Here we provide our betting tips for the race and highlight some of the best odds and offers available.

-The two mile trip of this Irish equivalent to the Cheltenham Champion Hurdle sees the runners tackle just over a circuit of Leopardstown’s flat galloping track.
+The two mile trip of this Irish equivalent to the Cheltenham Champion Hurdle sees the runners tackle just over a circuit of Leopardstown’s flat galloping track during the Dublin Racing Festival.
 Top class hurdlers have been tackling the eight hurdles of this contest since the inaugural running back in 1950.

 Irish Champion Hurdle Betting Tips